ponylang/ponyc/BUILD.md

 - MSVC >= 2017
 - GCC >= 4.7

 You also need [CMake](https://cmake.org/download/) version 3.15 or higher.
+You also need a version of [Python 3](https://www.python.org/downloads/) installed; it's required in order to build LLVM.

 ## Clone this repository